 Contact us at the Van Pelt Library Circulation Desk:

 For library account concerns or questions about building and database access, please e-mail us at: firstname.lastname@example.org

-See the Libraries' COVID-19 page for the latest updates on library services.
+See the Libraries' Return to Campus FAQ for the latest updates on library services.
 Borrowing services are limited to PickUp@Penn and Books by Mail.

 How do I get a Penn Library Card?